Non profit developer opposes mom and pop store’s plan for beer and wine

 Miller and Horn said that losing the right to serve beer and wine could mean the end of their business.

-Supporters pointed out that the Royal Cuckoo is neither a fancy restaurant or a bar.
-It’s eight wooden barstools and largely bilingual staff have made it a welcoming respite for many on the bar-studded block of 19th street.
+Supporters pointed out that the Royal Cuckoo is neither a fancy restaurant nor a bar.
+Its eight wooden barstools and largely bilingual staff have made it a welcoming respite for many on the bar-studded block of 19th street.

 Regardless, Medina was adamant.

-“What happened on Valencia, just to be very clear – most of the retail there was evicted and we had a lot of fancy restaurants and bars that came in,” said Medina.
-He also said that because the market is already a licensed full liquor store, they could sell that license and transfer it to another Mission location while keeping the restaurant permit at the market.
+“What happened on Valencia, just to be very clear – most of the retail there was evicted and we had a lot of fancy restaurants and bars that came in,” he said.
+He added that because the market is already a licensed liquor store, its owners could sell that license and transfer it to another Mission location while keeping the restaurant permit at the market.

 But the Royal Cuckoo Market’s proprietors say that “flipping” their space or even nixing its retail component is not part of their plan.